History of the Theatre

 History of the Venue

 The Mick Lally Theatre has been the home of Druid’s work since 1979.
-The building was once a tea storehouse, owned by the McDonaghs, one of Galway’s famous merchant families.
-Druid negotiated a peppercorn rent with the owners in the 1970s which enabled the company to have its own venue, and the McDonagh family later generously donated the building to Druid.
+The building was once a tea storehouse, owned by the McDonoghs, one of Galway’s famous merchant families.
+Druid negotiated a peppercorn rent with the owners in the 1970s which enabled the company to have its own venue, and the McDonogh family later generously donated the building to Druid.

 Druid and the Theatre